 I have already stated that insurance companies are in business to make money.
 Recently, Fortune Magazine named insurance companies as one of the top 50 most profitable businesses.
 Most insurance companies are publicly held.
 The better they perform, the more valuable their stock becomes, and the larger and more powerful they become.

 Don’t be fooled into thinking an insurance company, or their agents, and adjusters will tell you the correct answers to your questions.
 Don’t believe they will tell you the defendant’s liability limits.
 Don’t believe they will give an honest estimate of what your injuries are really worth.
 Finally, don’t believe the insurance company is not going to give you what you ask for your injuries if they can pay you less.

 Trap 5: Believing the insurance company would not intentionally delay your case, hoping the statute of limitation runs out.

 As you begin the claims process, you may find yourself facing delay, after delay, after delay.
 I am often quoted as saying an insurance adjuster’s middle name is “deny” or “delay”.
 The excuses can vary but the insurance company’s goal is the same.
 Each day they delay paying your claim is another day they get the interest on “your money” so to speak.
 Time is money to the insurance industry.
 This interest far exceeds their interest in satisfying your claim.

 I cannot stress this enough…there are rigid deadlines that will dictate when you can no longer sue or file a claim.
-These deadlines vary depending on your claim, the defendant and many factors.
-Failure to act within these deadlines will permanently prevent you from recovering for your injuries.
+These deadlines vary depending on your claim, the defendant, and many factors.
+Failure to act within these deadlines will permanently prevent you from recovering compensation for your injuries.